Ningbo: Etymology

 The first character in the city's name ning (宁 or 寧) means "serene", while its second character bo (波) translates to "wave".
 The city is abbreviated "甬" (Yǒng) for the eponymous "Yong Hill" (甬山), a prominent coastal hill near the city, and the Yong River that flows through Ningbo city.

 Formerly known as Mingzhou (明州; Míngzhōu), Ningbo boasts a rich historical background.
 The name Mingzhou is derived from the characters "明" (Míng), which symbolizes the presence of two lakes within the city walls: the Sun Lake (日湖) and the Moon Lake (月湖).
-This nomenclature traces its roots back to the Tang dynasty in 636 CE, reflecting the enduring history of Ningbo.
+This nomenclature traces its roots back to the Tang dynasty in 636 CE.
 While the original Sun Lake dried up during the 19th century, the Ningbo government embarked on its restoration in 2002.

 History

 Ningbo is one of China's oldest cities, with a history dating back to the Jingtou Mountain Culture in 6300 BCE and Hemudu culture in 4800 BCE.
 Ningbo was known as a trade city on the Silk Road at least two thousand years ago, and later as a major port for foreign trade.
 According to Erik Zürcher, among the nineteen Ashokan stupas in China, those at Changgan Temple in Nanjing and Ayuwang (Ashoka) Temple near Ningbo were particularly venerated, highlighting their importance in the early spread of Buddhism in China.